 Recently, Shi and Chen \cite{13} obtained the existence and multiplicity of nontrivial solutions for problem (\ref{1}).
 By using Morse theory in combination with local linking arguments, they first proved the existence of at least two nontrivial solutions for the equation (\ref{1}).
 Then, they obtained the existence of at least $k$ distinct pairs of solutions via Clark's theorem, when the nonlinearity $f(x,u)$ is sublinear at infinity and the potential function satisfies the following assumption: \begin{list}{}{} \item[$(V_1^{'})$] $V \in C(\R^N,\R)$ satisfies $\inf\limits_{x\in \R^N} V(x) \geq a_1 >0$, where $a_1$ is a constant. \end{list}

 Zhang et al. \cite{14} proved the existence of infinitely many radial and non-radial solutions for problem (\ref{1}) by means of the Symmetric Mountain Pass Theorem, when $V(x)$ is a radial function (i.e., $V(|x|)=V(x)$) and satisfies $(V_1^{'})$ and $f$ satisfies some general superlinear assumptions at infinity.
-Khoutir and Chen \cite{15} obtained a sequence of high energy solutions for problem (\ref{1}) by using the Symmetric Mountain Pass Theorem, when $f$ satisfied a superlinear growth conditions and the potential function $V$ satisfied $(V_1^{'})$ and the following assumption \begin{list}{}{} \item[$(V_2^{'})$] For each $M>0$, $\meas \{ x\in \R^N\::\:V(x)\leq M\}<+\infty$, where $\meas\{.\}$ denotes the Lebesgue measure in $\R^N$. \end{list}
+Khoutir and Chen \cite{15} obtained a sequence of high energy solutions for problem (\ref{1}) by using the Symmetric Mountain Pass Theorem, when $f$ verifies a superlinear growth condition and the potential function $V$ satisfies $(V_1^{'})$ and the following assumption \begin{list}{}{} \item[$(V_2^{'})$] For each $M>0$, $\meas \{ x\in \R^N\::\:V(x)\leq M\}<+\infty$, where $\meas\{.\}$ denotes the Lebesgue measure in $\R^N$. \end{list}